Sustainability

 Recycling & Reducing Single Use Plastics

-All of the co-op’s deli and coffee bar packaging is compostable or recyclable.
+All of the co-op’s deli and coffee bar packaging and utensils are compostable or recyclable.

-Our co-op utilizes single stream recycling at both of our locations for all of our materials with Waste Management and Honey Creek Disposal.
+Our co-op utilizes single stream recycling at both locations with Waste Management and Honey Creek Disposal.

-Water Refill Stations: Avoid single use plastics by bringing your own clean, refillable containers to the co-op for filtered water.
+Find Water Refill Stations at both locations.
+Avoid single use plastics by bringing your own clean, refillable containers to the co-op for filtered water.

 Native Plant Pollinator Gardens